Checking the work

 3. Start the engine and turn it off after a couple of minutes.
 Slowly depress the brake pedal several times.
 The brake pedal travel should decrease each time.

-1. Remove the master brake cylinder.
+1. Remove the brake master cylinder.
 Disconnect the vacuum hose from the booster.

 2. Disconnect the booster pushrod from the brake pedal.